VinccZen/REDMI-9-LANCELOT-/README.md

-# CUBOT-X19-
+# Redmi 9(lancelot)
-this page is a cubot x19 support page.
+this page is a redmi 9 support page.
 Custom rom installations, rooting solutions and more.